Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Kernels for Tunable Surface Reconstruction

 \subsection{Basic Properties}

-\textbf{Differentiable.} \Matern kernels allow for controlled smoothness, being exactly $\lceil\nu\rceil-1$ times differentiable (in the mean-square sense); for instance, while the \Matern 1/2 kernel is zero times differentiable, the Gaussian kernel (for $\nu\rightarrow\infty$) is infinitely often differentiable.
+\textbf{Differentiable.} \Matern kernels allow for \textit{controlled} smoothness, being exactly $\lceil\nu\rceil-1$ times differentiable (in the mean-square sense).
+Since functions $f$ in an RKHS $H$ inherit the differentiability class of the inducing kernel $k$ due to the reproducing property, the from Eq. (\ref{eq:emp_risk}) reconstructed surface $\mathcal{\hat{S}}$ enjoys the same smoothness properties as $k$.
+In the context of 3D surface reconstruction, this allows an easy injection of inductive biases into the reconstruction problem; for instance, if the roughness or noisiness of the objects to be reconstructed is known in advance, one can adjust the smoothness of the kernel accordingly.
+This is not possible with the arc-cosine kernel.

 \textbf{Stationary.} \Matern kernels are stationary, \textit{i.e.}, they only depend on the difference $x-y$ between two points $x,y\in\Omega$.
-If the distance is Euclidean, \Matern kernels are also \textit{isotropic} (or homogeneous); they only depend on $\Vert x-y\Vert$.
-As a result, \Matern kernels are rotation \textit{and} translation invariant, hence being independent of the absolute embedding of $\mathcal{X}$.
-We note that, while the previously used arc-cosine kernel is also rotation invariant, it is \textit{not} translation invariant.
+If the distance is Euclidean, \Matern kernels are also \textit{isotropic}; they only depend on $\Vert x-y\Vert$.
+As a result, \Matern kernels are rotation \textit{and} translation invariant, hence being independent of the absolute embedding of points $\mathcal{X}$ (based on the reproducing property, translating input points does not change the reconstructed surface).
+Consequently, since the kernel's value only depends on the \textit{relative} positions, objects in a scene (or parts of an object) with similar geometric properties will be reconstructed consistently as long as the relative distances between points on each instance (or part) remain the same.
+This is in contrast to the arc-cosine kernel, whose value depends on the \textit{absolute} position of points, see Eq. (\ref{eq:def_arc_cosine}); hence, it is \textit{not} translation invariant (thus \textit{non-stationary}), and multiple instances of an object in a scene will generally not yield the same surface reconstruction.
+See Appendix \ref{ap:sec:translation_matern} for further discussion.

-\textbf{Locally supported.} As opposed to arc-cosine kernels, \Matern kernels are locally supported (or \textit{compact}); that is, they tend to zero as the distance $\Vert x-y\Vert$ becomes large.
-This is a very desirable property, especially from a computational perspective, as it leads to \textit{sparse} Gram matrices when multiplied with the kernel $\Phi'_{\nu'}(\tau)=\max\left\{0,\left(1-\tau/h'\right)^{\nu'}\right\}$ for suitable $\nu'$ and $h'$, effectively allowing the use of highly efficient and scalable sparse linear solvers.
-Please see \cite{genton2001} on how to choose suitable values for $\nu'$ and the cut-off distance, $h'$.
+\textbf{Spatially decaying.} As opposed to arc-cosine kernels, \Matern kernels are spatially decaying; they tend to zero as the distance $\Vert x-y\Vert$ becomes large.
+Consequently, although \Matern kernels are technically not compact (or locally supported), because their value decays exponentially fast \citep{porcu2023}, they can be considered \textit{effectively compact}.
+From a computational perspective, this is a very desirable property as it leads to \textit{sparse} Gram matrices when truncated with a special kernel \citep{genton2001}, allowing the use of highly efficient and scalable sparse linear solvers.
+Finally, we note that simply truncating any kernel does not yield a valid, positive definite kernel in general.